TiendaNube/api-docs/guides/Payment Provider/README.md

 #### Checkout Configuration

 Most of our APIs are based on REST interfaces.
 However, our Checkout APIs are based on both, REST and Javascript interfaces.
 For the Checkout API, the configuration is made through our REST API but the frontend interactions are handled by the JS interface.
-This allows the app developer to implement their own Javascript SDKs on our Checkout's frontend without any intervention from our development teams.
+This allows the app’s developer to implement their own Javascript SDKs on our Checkout's frontend without any intervention from our development teams.

 The Payment Provider has two checkout related properties:

-- `checkout_payment_options`: List of Payment Options (such a `Transparent`, `External`, `Modal`), and their properties which include some like `name`, `logo_url` and `supported_method_types` (`card`, `boleto`, `bank_debit`, `ticket`), among others.
+- `checkout_payment_options`: List of Payment Options (such a `Transparent`, `External`, `Modal`), and their properties which includes things like `name`, `logo_url` and `supported_method_types` (`card`, `boleto`, `bank_debit`, `ticket`), among others.

 - `checkout_js_url`: The handlers for each `checkout_option` (such as `onLoad`, `onSubmit`, etc) are implemented through the JS API.
 This property contains a Secure (`HTTPS`) URL pointing to the file with this implementations so our Checkout can run them on the frontend.
 This URL will be requested from the frontend, which means that the JS file must be hosted on a CDN capable of handling high traffic.

 ***Note:*** The API docs on the Checkout JS API can be found [here](../../resources/checkout_js.md).
-Find more details how to implement your SDKs on the checkout JS file on the next section.
+Find more details about how to implement your SDKs on the checkout JS file on the next section.

 #### Storefront Scripts

-Note that are frontend has two main components:
+Note that our frontend has two main components:
 - Storefront
 - Checkout

-> In case any frontend Javascript scripts unrelated to the checkout process, like, for example, a fraud prevention script such as a digital footprint, needed to be added to the merchant website’s storefront, our API has a resource for that purpose.
+> In case any frontend Javascript scripts unrelated to the checkout process, like, for example, a fraud prevention script such as a digital footprint, needs to be added to the merchant website’s storefront, our API has a resource for that purpose.
 Details on how to implement it can be found following [this link](../../resources/script.md).
 >
 > Any requests to the Scripts Resource API should be sent during the App’s installation process.
 Your app will need an extra scope to access this resource: `write_scripts`.
-You must enable it at the App's configuration form on the Partner's Portal.
+You must enable it at the App’s configuration form in the Partner’s Portal.

 #### Supported Currencies

 This property contains a list of supported currencies in [ISO 4217 code](https://www.currency-iso.org/en/home/tables/table-a1.html) format.

-The content of this field usually depends on settings on the merchant’s App account configuration.
-It is most important to set valid and real values on this field making sure it reflects the merchants settings to avoid any unexpected behaviour.
+The content of this field usually depends on settings in the merchant’s App account configuration.
+It is mandatory to set valid and real values on this field making sure it reflects the merchants settings to avoid any unexpected behaviour.

 Nuvemshop will use this value as a reference to show (allow) or hide (deny) this Payment Provider to buyers based on several business rules.
 Incorrect supplied values may result in incorrect and/or unsupported transactions being executed.